ajschumacher/data_and_truth/README.md

 Computer scientist types are sometimes excited about homoiconicity, which we can think of as having your code also be data.
 I think that we should flip this around and think of our data as also being code.
-Then assertions, which you might have many of if you're trying to use them to ensure that you data hasn't changed, can instead be used more expressively, and you have real assurance that the data is the data your code is for.
+Then you don't need a million assertions to check that each piece of the data is the data you expect.
+If the data is in another file, you do one assertion that the file is the same file you thought it was, and you can go on then to use assertions in useful expressive ways.

 ```Python
 In [11]: sha('ell.csv')